JingyiChris/exSEEK/README.md

 ```bash
 exseek build_index -d example
 ```
 It might take hours to generate the index.
-It is **recommended** to specify the number of `threads` in `example_data/config/default_config.yaml` file.
+It is **recommended** to specify the number of `threads` in `config/example.yaml` file by adding `threads: N`.
-The output folder is `example_datat/genome/hg38/index/`.
+The output folder is `genome/hg38/index/`.

-The detailed information for each transcript type is in `example_datat/genome/hg38/transcript_table/` directory.
+The detailed information for each transcript type is in `genome/hg38/transcript_table/` directory.
 The summary for transcript types is listed below:
 | RNA type | Number of transcripts |
 | :--- | :--- |